zntrio/solid/README.md

 # SolID

-Integrated end-to-end identity provider and authorization server based on OIDC with security and privacy by design philosophy.
+Integrated end-to-end authorization server based on OIDC with security and privacy by design philosophy.

-This will not provide a full-featured OIDC Server but a limited and secure settings according to your use cases.
+This will not provide a full-featured OIDC Server but a limited and secure settings according to your use cases :

+* `online users` using `authorization_code` flow with mandatory PKCE via Pushed Authorization Request with state enforcement;
+* `machine-to-machine` using `client_credentials` based on asymetric authentication schemes;
+* `devices and constrained environments`, you know for IO(v)T (Internet Of vulnerable Thing);
+* `offline users` using `refresh_token` flow for application that need to `act as an online user but without its online interaction`.

+## What and Why

+OIDC is offered as a developer framework, but it's true to say that not all developers are aware of security problems.
+Also, OIDC is often criticized in favor of SAML, but implementations are vulnerables not necessarily protocol, and implemetations done by developers that don't have the time to browse the specification maze.

-Many OIDC providers give you a lot of features that you have to understand and choose to maximize your security posture.
+In addition to that many OIDC providers give you a lot of features that you have to understand and choose to maximize your security posture.
 So that your security posture is correlated to your understanding of OAuth and OIDC.

+> It's like if driving a car requires you to know how engine work.
-I don't like this idea to be honnest.
+> I don't like this idea to be honest.

-I'm developing OAuth provider since 8 years now, in multiple languages and environments, and I saw each time the same thing: `people don't understand flows`.
+I'm developing OAuth/OIDC/UMA providers for 8 years now, in multiple languages and environments and I saw each time the same thing: `people don't understand` and they integrate because they have to.

+As examples:

+* Not using `authorization_code` because it doesn't have user/password;
+* `client_credentials` grant type to be used as `customer credentials` like `password` grant type;
+* Authentication based on the fact the you can retrieve the token ... not validating token content;

-I understand the requirements of commercial products to have a wide compatibilty matrix, but by allowing insecure settings for one client you can compromise the whole platform, and also lose the customer inside the features fog.
+I understand the requirements of commercial products to have a wide compatibility matrix, but by allowing insecure settings for one client you can compromise the the whole platform, and also lose the customer inside the `feature fog`.

-That's the reason why I've started this project as an OSS project, to provide a simple and solid implementations of 4 OAuth flows :
+That's the reason why I've started this project as an OSS project, to provide a simple and solid implementations of 4 OAuth flows.

-* online users using `authorization_code` flow with mandatory PKCE via Pushed Authorization Request with state enforcement;
-* service account using `client_credentials` based on asymetric authentication schemes;
-* devices and constrained environments, you know for IO(v)T (Internet Of vulnerable Thing);
-* offline users using `refresh_token` flow for application that need to act as an online user but without its online interaction.

 ## Objectives